syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Blazor.md

 {% endtabs %}

-8. Create a new method with name as CreateWord and include the following code snippet to **create a Word document in Blazor Server-Side application**.
+8.Create a new method with name as CreateWord and include the following code snippet to **create a Word document in Blazor Server-Side application**.

 {% tabs %}